atapour/PyTorch_Demo/README.md

  - Select File -> Upload Notebook...
  - Drag and drop or browse to select the notebook you wish to use (`PyTorch_MLP.ipynb`).

+ ### Important Note

+ - As the code is specifically written to use a GPU, make sure you enable the use of a GPU in [Google Colab](https://colab.research.google.com).

+ - Select Runtime -> Change runtime type -> GPU

+ - Alternatively, you can change the first code cell of the notebook to use a CPU to run the code by including `device = torch.device('cpu')`.